What do event sponsors want, anyway?

 Definitely, sponsors want value for their investment.
 One of the worst strategies event designers can implement is to overuse suppliers to deliver content.
 Unfortunately, this strategy is growing in popularity….with event planners….not participants.
 If content for too many keynotes, panels, and breakout sessions is delivered by suppliers, participants simply tune them out and walk away frustrated that they were pitched endless commercials and limited content of value.

-2. Use technology to create ambiance AND highlight sponsors.
+2. Use technology to create ambiance AND highlight event sponsors.

 Explore different methods of creating event ambiance using the latest in event technology, like digital signage that allows you to: